gvwilson/teachtogether.tech/en/events.md

-\chapter{Checklists for Events}\label{s:events}
+---
+layout: chapter
+title: "Checklists for Events"
+---
+# Checklists for Events

-==cite==Gawa2007== popularized the idea that using checklists can save lives (and make many other things better too).
+\==cite==Gawa2007== popularized the idea that using checklists can save lives (and make many other things better too).
 The results of recent studies have been more nuanced ==cite==Avel2013,Urba2014==, but we still find them useful, particularly when bringing new instructors onto a team.

 The checklists below are used before, during, and after instructor training events, and can easily be adapted for end-learner workshops as well.
-We recommend that every group build and maintain its own checklists customized for its instructors' and learners' needs.
+We recommend that every group build and maintain its own checklists customized for its instructors’ and learners’ needs.

-\section*{Scheduling the Event}

-\begin{enumerate}
-\item
+## Scheduling the Event

-  Decide if it will be in person, online for one site, or online for several sites.
+1. Decide if it will be in person, online for one site, or online for several sites.

-\item
-  Talk through expectations with the host(s) and make sure that everyone agrees on who is covering travel costs.
+2. Talk through expectations with the host(s) and make sure that everyone agrees on who is covering travel costs.

-\item
-  Determine who is allowed to take part: is the event open to all comers, restricted to members of one organization, or something in between?
+3. Determine who is allowed to take part: is the event open to all comers, restricted to members of one organization, or something in between?

-\item
-  Arrange instructors.
+4. Arrange instructors.

-\item
-  Arrange space, including breakout rooms if needed.
+5. Arrange space, including breakout rooms if needed.

-\item
-  Choose dates.
+6. Choose dates.
 If it is in person, book travel.

-\item
-  Get names and email addresses of attendees from host(s).
+7. Get names and email addresses of attendees from host(s).

-\item
-  Make sure they are added to the registration system.
+8. Make sure they are added to the registration system.
-\end{enumerate}

-\section*{Setting Up}

-\begin{enumerate}
-\item
+## Setting Up

-  Set up a web page with details on the workshop, including date, location, and a list of what participants need to bring.
+1. Set up a web page with details on the workshop, including date, location, and a list of what participants need to bring.

-\item
-  Check whether any attendees have special needs.
+2. Check whether any attendees have special needs.

-\item
-  If the workshop is online, test the video conferencing link.
+3. If the workshop is online, test the video conferencing link.

-\item
-  Make sure attendees will all have network access.
+4. Make sure attendees will all have network access.

-\item
-  Create an Etherpad or Google Doc for shared notes.
+5. Create an Etherpad or Google Doc for shared notes.

-\item
-  Email attendees a welcome message that includes a link to the workshop home page, background readings, and a description of any prerequisite tasks.
+6. Email attendees a welcome message that includes a link to the workshop home page, background readings, and a description of any prerequisite tasks.
-\end{enumerate}

-\section*{At the Start of the Event}
+## At the Start of the Event

-\begin{enumerate}
-\item
-  Remind everyone of the code of conduct.
+1. Remind everyone of the code of conduct.

-\item
-  Collect attendance.
+2. Collect attendance.

-\item
-  Distribute sticky notes.
+3. Distribute sticky notes.

-\item
-  Collect any relevant online account IDs.
+4. Collect any relevant online account IDs.
-\end{enumerate}

-\section*{At the End of the Event}
+## At the End of the Event

-\begin{enumerate}
-\item
-  Update attendance records.
+1. Update attendance records.
 Be sure to also record who participated as an instructor or helper.

-\item
-  Administer a post-workshop survey.
+2. Administer a post-workshop survey.

-\item
-  Update the course notes and/or checklists.
+3. Update the course notes and/or checklists.
-\end{enumerate}

-\section*{Travel Kit}
+## Travel Kit

 Here are a few things instructors take with them when they travel to
 teach:

-\begin{itemize}
-\item
-  sticky notes
-\item
-  cough drops
-\item
-  comfortable shoes
-\item
-  a small notepad
-\item
-  a spare power adapter
-\item
-  a spare shirt
-\item
-  deodorant
-\item
-  a variety of video adapters
-\item
-  laptop stickers
-\item
-  a toothbrush or some mouthwash
-\item
-  a granola bar or some other emergency snack
-\item
-  Eno or some other antacid (because road food)
-\item
-  business cards
-\item
-  a printed copy of the notes, or a tablet or other device
-\item
-  an insulated cup for tea/coffee
-\item
-  spare glasses/contacts
-\item
-  a notebook and pen
-\item
-  a portable WiFi hub (in case the room's network isn't working)
-\item
-  extra whiteboard markers
-\item
-  a laser pointer
-\item
-  a packet of wet wipes (because spills happen)
-\item
-  USB drives with installers for various operating systems
-\item
-  running shoes, a bathing suit, a yoga mat, or whatever else you exercise in or with
-\end{itemize}
+  - sticky notes

+  - cough drops

+  - comfortable shoes

+  - a small notepad

+  - a spare power adapter

+  - a spare shirt

+  - deodorant

+  - a variety of video adapters

+  - laptop stickers

+  - a toothbrush or some mouthwash

+  - a granola bar or some other emergency snack

+  - Eno or some other antacid (because road food)

+  - business cards

+  - a printed copy of the notes, or a tablet or other device

+  - an insulated cup for tea/coffee

+  - spare glasses/contacts

+  - a notebook and pen

+  - a portable WiFi hub (in case the room’s network isn’t working)

+  - extra whiteboard markers

+  - a laser pointer

+  - a packet of wet wipes (because spills happen)

+  - USB drives with installers for various operating systems

+  - running shoes, a bathing suit, a yoga mat, or whatever else you exercise in or with